 Feel free to adjust your fast start and end times to work best with your lifestyle.
 If you need to eat earlier in the day, try starting your fast at 5 or 6 p.m.

-If a 16-hour fast isn’t feasible, cut back to 12 or 14 hours.
+If a 16-hour fast isn’t feasible, cut back to 12 or 14 hours to start with.
 The trick is to find a fasting length that is doable long term.
 Try as many schedules as necessary to find the one that you’ll be able to maintain.

 Eat wholesome meals.
 However long your eating window lasts, make sure to fill it with fruits, vegetables, healthy fats, lean protein, and fiber.
 Fueling your body with wholesome foods not only helps you get the nutrients you need each day, but also makes it easier to go longer periods of time without food.
 Foods that are high in sugar and simple carbohydrates (white bread, pasta, etc.) often leave you feeling hungry an hour later and can lead to cravings at inconvenient times.